Ichneutica morosa: Behaviour

 The adults of this species is on the wing from November to April.

 Life history and host species

 The life history of this species is poorly documented as are the host species of its larvae.
-As at 2019 the larvae is undescribed but are known to feed on Poa astonii and also on other Poa species including introduced species.
+As at 2019 the larvae are undescribed but are known to feed on Poa astonii and also on other Poa species including introduced species.
 The adults are known to feed on blossoms at night and Hudson witnessed adults of this species feeding on white rata flowers.